 2. Check the Weather

 The climate conditions in Peru may vary according to its regions.
-Therefore, we recommend you learn everything about it before your experience through our country.
+Therefore, we recommend you learn everything about it before your experience.
 We are aware that the weather in Peru can be unpredictable, but as long as you organize your packing list according to the season you’re traveling in, everything should be fine.
 To put you in context, there are two marked seasons in Peru:

 - The Dry Season: Takes place between May and October.
-It’s considered to be the coldest season in the Andes, and chances of rain are nearly nill.
+It’s considered to be the coldest season in the Andes, and chances of rain are nearly nil.

 - The Rainy Season: It transitions between October and December, but it’s predominant from January and April.